Cheranallur

-The National Highway 66, which connects Cochin with Mumbai-Panvel, goes through Cheranalloor crossing the Vallarpadam International Container National Highway National Highway 47C (India) (the only junction between the two Highways).
+The National Highway 66, which connects Cochin with Mumbai-Panvel, goes through Cheranalloor crossing the Vallarpadam International Container National Highway National Highway 47C (India) (the only junction between the two highways).
 Cheranallur is a place surrounded by backwaters, and brackish lagoons which are commonplace in Kerala.
 The former ruler of these area was known as "Cheranallor Karthavu" - he was one of the influential lords around Cochin area before the Sakthan Thampuran of Cochin.
+Cheranallur is the northern tip of the assembly constituency (which is the only Panchayath within the constituency), Ernakulam, now represented by T. J. Vinod.

 Location

+The distance from Cheranallur to Cochin International Airport is 21 km (13.1mi), and the distance to Edappaly Metro Station is 4.8 km (3 mi).